Jinniesss/compmethods-js4872/problem_set_0/README.md

 ### Instructions for Running Scripts

-This project's scripts are written in Python and can be run from the command line.
+This project's scripts are written in Python.

 ### Exercise Answers & Results